 - Gastown: Historic Gastown is a great place to shop for souvenirs.
 It also boasts an abundance of unique and exclusive shops and services including fashion, jewellery, home furnishings and decor, unique gifts and more.
 You can find truly unique one of a kind items here.

-- Granville Island: In addition to freshest of baked goods, meats and produce the Granville Island Public Market contains a number of stalls where day vendors show off their exclusive wares.
+- Granville Island: In addition to the fresh baked goods, meats and produce the Granville Island Public Market contains a number of stalls where day vendors show off their exclusive wares.
 These range from hand made arts and crafts, jewellery, pottery, photography, fashions and much more.
 On the streets surrounding the Public Market there are many more unique and interesting shops and boutiques carrying a wide range of goods waiting to be discovered.
-There is bound to something here that catches your interest.
+There is bound to be something here that catches your interest.